psparacino/grants-round/packages/contracts/docs/DEPLOY_STEPS.md

   yarn create-new-round polygon-mumbai
   ```

-     follow instructions and then you're done.
+     follow instructions and then you're done you can stop here.

+### OLD DEPLOYMENT METHOD

 2. Deploy the `ProgramFactory` contract